Pylons/pyramid/docs/narr/views.rst

 .. _http_redirect:

-Using a View Callable to Do an HTTP Redirect
+Using a View Callable to do an HTTP Redirect
 --------------------------------------------

 You can issue an HTTP redirect by using the